locdeng/SimplePythonGame/README.md

 # Game Logic

--The game uses the following logic to determine the winner of a round:
+The game uses the following logic to determine the winner of a round:

 + Rock beats scissors.
 + Scissors beat paper.